ntad27/AIP490/Preprocessing.md

 We've added one more preprocessing step and modified other steps in order to get better try-on results.

-Please check the following notebook if you want to try on your own data
+Please check the following notebook for more details
 <a target="_blank" href="https://colab.research.google.com/drive/1nmDHjGH3HKEmawXWdyooWNcGBl9qtFv8?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 > [!NOTE]
-> We reproduced all of the preprocessing steps on the above Colab.
+> We reproduced all of the preprocessing steps on Colab.
 The instructions below will show you how to preprocess the data step by step.

 ## 1. Remove background
 This is our additional step to improve the model's accuracy.
 We used the transparent-background package to remove the background of both `./data/test/image` and `./data/test/cloth`.
 It's kind of easy to process, just follow the below instructions: